meghanmartin995/Portfolio_React/src/projects/6apis/apis.md

 title: "Explorations: APIs"
 doc:  "Code"
 text: "Image search with Unsplash API"
-challenge: "My challenge was to further explore APIs, AJAX and Javascript"
+challenge: "My challenge was to further explore APIs, AJAX and Javascript through building projects"
 process: "In order to further practice working with APIs and Javascript, throughout the SuperHi course I also created a restaurant website that connects with Contentful CMS via JSON so a client can easily update content, a bitcoin tracker where the user can choice the currency and a random quote generator."
 result: "The image searcher integrates with Unsplash API to display images tailored to search queries."
 image: ./b.png